monash-human-power/data-acquisition-system/wireless_modules_py/wind_module/README.md

      cd wireless_mdoules_py/wind_module
     ```

-5. Ensure that you have [poetry](https://python-poetry.org/) installed, spawn into the poetry environment using:
+5. Ensuring that you have [poetry](https://python-poetry.org/) installed, spawn into the poetry environment using:
     ```
     poetry shell
     ```